Exciting news from Artsmark

 These rich opportunities strongly link and support learning in English and science and provide a forum for self-expression building confidence and language along the way.
 We have ensured that our curriculum has developed to enhance the Arts and, in this way, teaching and learning in the Arts is not an add on.
 Our use of the International Primary Curriculum (IPC) matches our aims and ethos whilst allowing the Arts to be embedded, prominent and authentic.
 We are currently building links with a school in Ghana to enhance our art and dance work in Y6 - what better way to understand West African culture than to work directly with children and adults in the setting!
 As in all areas of the curriculum, we continually strive to improve even further and new ideas from the children, staff, parents and governors, are always warmly invited.

-Before and during our current Artsmark journey, we have been keen to build upon provision by forging new links with theatres, artists, musicians and professionals etc, exploring new opportunities, sharing our passions and experiences with like-minded schools, and ensuring that our desire to be a happy, creative and inspiring learning environment continues with no ceilings placed on where we can take our children.
+Before and during the Artsmark journey, we have been keen to build upon provision by forging new links with theatres, artists, musicians and professionals etc, exploring new opportunities, sharing our passions and experiences with like-minded schools, and ensuring that our desire to be a happy, creative and inspiring learning environment continues with no ceilings placed on where we can take our children.

 Coming soon : Film Club with a difference!